 The Reung Kiet Lithium Project is a lepidolite style lithium project located about 70km northeast of Phuket in the Phang Nga Province in southern Thailand.
-Pan Asia holds a 100% interest in 3 contiguous Special Prospecting Licences (SPL) covering about 38km2.
+Pan Asia holds a 100% interest in 3 contiguous Special Prospecting Licences (SPL) covering ~38km2 (see Figure 3).

-Figure 4: Regional map identifying the location of Phang Nga and the Reung Kiet Lithium Project
+Figure 3: Regional map identifying the location of Phang Nga and the Reung Kiet Lithium Project